Powell Family Cooking

 Serve it with Instant Pot Ham and Beans or Creamy Butter Beans, or pair it with our Cincinnati Chili for a classic comfort meal.

-If you like this recipe, you may also love our Old Fashioned Chicken and Rice casserole or our Low and Slow Oven Baked Ribs.
+If you like this recipe, you may also love our Hoecakes Recipe with Honey Butter, Sweet Corn Muffins, or this Old Fashioned Chicken and Rice Casserole.

 Jump to: